Cost to repair a dryer

 Dryer repair cost by brand

 We repeatedly heard from appliance repair technicians that the cost and ease of repairs really depend on your brand of dryer.
-While it’s true every technician has their own biases for what brands are most reliable, there are some common trends they mentioned seeing.
-Of course, even within a brand, there’s a range of potential issues that affect your overall costs.
+While it’s true every technician has their own biases on what brands are more reliable, there are some common trends they mentioned seeing.
+Of course, even within a brand, there’s a range of potential issues which will affect your overall costs.

 Brand | Usual repair cost range |